 Concentrations of Credit Risk.
 The Company is exposed to concentrations of credit risk relating to its receivables due from customers in the industries described above.
 The Company does not generally require collateral or other security to support its outstanding receivables.
 The Company minimizes its credit risk relating to receivables by performing ongoing credit evaluations.
 The Company is also exposed to concentrations of credit risk associated with cash and cash equivalents.
 The Company minimizes its credit risk relating to these positions by monitoring the financial condition of the financial institutions and counterparties involved and by primarily conducting business with large, well-established financial institutions and diversifying its counterparties.
-The Company's two largest customers comprised 46% and 43% of net trade receivables as of December 31, 2016 and 2015, respectively.
+The Company's two largest customers comprised 46% of net trade receivables as of December 31, 2017 and 2016.

 Inventories.
-Inventories are stated at the lower of average cost or market value and consist primarily of spare parts and fuel.
+Inventories are stated at the lower of average cost or net realizable value value and consist primarily of spare parts and fuel.
 The Company establishes an allowance to accrue for the retirement of the cost of spare parts expected to be on hand at the end of a fleet's life over the service lives of the related equipment, taking into account the estimated salvage value of the parts.
-The following table is a roll forward of the allowance related to obsolete and excess inventory for the years ended December 31, 2016, 2015 and 2014 (in thousands):
+The following table is a roll forward of the allowance related to obsolete and excess inventory for the years ended December 31, 2017, 2016 and 2015 (in thousands):

-2 016 2015 2014 Balance at beginning of period \$ 4,821 \$ 5,091 \$ 5,169 Increases (decreases) to allowance (809) (270) (78) Balance at end of period \$ 4,012 \$ 4,821 \$ 5,091
+2017 2016 2015 Balance at beginning of period \$ 4,012 \$ 4,821 \$ 5,091 Additional allowances, net (1) (273) (809) (270) Balance at end of period \$ 3,739 \$ 4,012 \$ 4,821